mobizt/ESP32-Mail-Client/README.md

 param *`report`* - Boolean flag to enable/disable attachement download progress while fetching or receiving message.

-To get the download status, Callback function should be set through setReadCallback.
+To get the download status, Callback function should be set using setReadCallback.

 ```C++
 void setDownloadReport(bool report);